Quasar Accretion Disk Sizes from Continuum Reverberation Mapping in the DES Standard Star Fields: Time Series Analysis

 \subsection{JAVELIN Analysis}

 We use JAVELIN \citep{Zu2011} to model quasar variability as a DRW.
 The covariance function of a DRW has an exponential form

 where $\Delta t$ is the time interval between two epochs, $\sigma_{\mbox{ DRW}}$ is the amplitude, and $\tau_{\mbox{ DRW}}$ is the characteristic time scale.
-Previous studies have shown that quasar lightcurves are well described by a DRW, except at very short time scales \citep[e.g.][]{Kelly2009,Kozlowski2010,MacLeod2010,Zu2013}.
+Previous studies have shown that quasar lightcurves are generally well described by a DRW \citep[e.g.][]{Kelly2009,Kozlowski2010,MacLeod2010,Zu2013}.
+However, several studies found that the Kepler lightcurves of AGNs show steeper power spectral density (PSD) than the DRW model at time scales shorter than $\sim$ month \citep[e.g.][]{Mushotzky2011,Smith2018}.
+Here we use JAVELIN with the awareness of the potential effect of this deviation from DRW.

 JAVELIN first fits the continuum lightcurve, which can be the lightcurve in any of the broad bands in continuum RM, to constrain $\sigma_{\mbox{ DRW}}$ and $\tau_{\mbox{ DRW}}$.
 Then JAVELIN assumes that the line lightcurve, which in our case is the lightcurve in another continuum band, is a shifted, smoothed and scaled version of the first lightcurve.
 This fits three additional parameters: the time lag, the top-hat smoothing factor and the flux scaling factor.
 We fix $\tau_{\mbox{ DRW}}$ to the value from the \textit{g}-band continuum fitting when fitting for the time lag of most objects, since in the case of an accretion disk the time lag is much smaller than the time scale of the DRW and the fitting result is insensitive to $\tau_{\mbox{ DRW}}$.